 1. Anticipating the User’s Needs and Goals

-If your objective is to present information, you need to use analytical dashboards.
-If you also want the user to take some action(s) on the basis of information, an operational dashboard is more suitable.
+If your objective is to simply present data, you need to use analytical dashboards.
+If you also want the user to take some action(s) based on data, an operational dashboard is more suitable.

 3. Choosing Metrics that Matter